Here’s an interesting project for you to try: boil water in a paper bag.

 Boil Water in Other Materials

 You can boil water in other surprising containers.
 A good example is a paper cup.
-It’s also possible to heat water inside a balloon without popping it…
+Try heating water inside a latex balloon without popping it.
+See how it works.